 Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

-client from NPM, and create a new project using sanity init
+client from npm, and running sanity init

 With your project created, you can navigate into the folder and start up the studio locally: